Drifter drill

-A drifter drill, sometimes called a rock drill, is a tool used in mining and civil engineering to drill into rock.
+A drifter drill, sometimes simply called a rock drill, is a tool used in mining and civil engineering to drill into rock.
 Rock drills are used for making holes for placing dynamite or other explosives in rock blasting, and holes for plug and feather quarrying.

 While a rock drill may be as simple as a specialized form of chisel, it may also take the form of a powered machine.
 The mechanism may be worked or powered by hand, by steam, by compressed air (pneumatics), by hydraulics, or by electricity.

 Machine rock drills come in two basic forms: those that operate by percussion (using a reciprocating motion), and those that are abrasive (using a rotary motion).
 A smaller, hand-held percussion rock drill is considered a type of jackhammer.

 History and types

 A pneumatic rock drill.
 The detacheable drill bit is not shown, but would be at left.
 At the bottom is the feed-screw (worked by the crank at right), which advances the drill as the hole deepens.
 The mounting point is at the bottom.

 The simplest form of rock drill consists of a long chisel or drill steel that was struck with a sledgehammer.
 Mark Twain, who worked unsuccessfully as a silver miner in the early 1860s before taking up journalism, described the process: "One of us held the iron drill in its place and another would strike with an eight-pound sledge--it was like driving nails on a large scale.
 In the course of an hour or two the drill would reach a depth of two or three feet, making a hole a couple of inches in diameter."
 This hole was then filled with the blasting powder.
 In "jump-driving", a team of 2-4 men worked a single hole, each taking turns pounding.
 Around 1900, the average jump-driver could produce 50 ft of hole a day.

 Powered rock drills eventually replaced the manual use of a chisel to bore holes by the turn of the 20th century.
 The dramatic differences between the hand steel and power drills was the basis for the legend of American folk hero John Henry, who according to folklore undertook a competition pitting his hand steel against a steam power drill, only to collapse dead when victorious.

 The first steam drill was developed in 1813 by Richard Trevithick.
 Steam drills found greater use in surface quarries than in underground mines, as there they could be much closer to the requisite boilers.

 All rock drills produce dust which is hazardous to inhale, causing widespread silicosis among ancient miners.
 Modern rock drills flood the borehole with water to capture the dust and improve the air quality in the mine.
 This has the additional benefits of lubricating and cooling the drill bit.
 In 1867, French civil engineer M. Leschott introduced the diamond drill bit.